markmcdowell/NLog.Targets.ElasticSearch/README.md

 NLog.Targets.ElasticSearch
 ==========================

-The ElasticSearch target works best with the BufferingWrapper target applied.
-By default the target assumes an ElasticSearch node is running on the localhost on port 9200.
+The Elasticsearch target works best with the BufferingWrapper target applied.
+By default the target assumes an Elasticsearch node is running on the localhost on port 9200.

 ```xml
 <nlog>